Boost Your Digestive Health: 10 High-Fiber Foods to Eat Regularly

 15. Acorn Squash

-- Benefits: Acorn squash is low in calories and high in fiber, making it an excellent choice for digestive health, immune support, and inflammation reduction.
+Low in calories and high in fiber, acorn squash supports digestive health, immunity, and inflammation reduction.

 16. Apples